awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 Amazon EFS provides API operations for you to create and manage these resources\.
 In addition to the create and delete operations for each resource, Amazon EFS also supports a describe operation that enables you to retrieve resource information\.
 You have the following options for creating and managing these resources:
 + Use the Amazon EFS console – For an example, see [Getting Started](getting-started.md)\.
-+ Use the Amazon EFS command line interface \(CLI\) – For an example, see [Walkthrough 1: Create Amazon EFS File System and Mount It on an EC2 Instance Using the AWS CLI](wt1-getting-started.md)\.
++ Use the Amazon EFS command line interface \(CLI\) – For an example, see [Walkthrough: Create an Amazon EFS File System and Mount It on an EC2 Instance Using the AWS CLI](wt1-getting-started.md)\.
 + You can also manage these resources programmatically as follows:
   + Use the AWS SDKs – The AWS SDKs simplify your programming tasks by wrapping the underlying Amazon EFS API\.
 The SDK clients also authenticate your requests by using access keys that you provide\.
 For more information, see [Sample Code and Libraries](https://aws.amazon.com/code)\.
   + Call the Amazon EFS API directly from your application – If you cannot use the SDKs for some reason, you can make the Amazon EFS API calls directly from your application\.
 However, you need to write the necessary code to authenticate your requests if you use this option\.
 For more information about the Amazon EFS API, see [Amazon EFS API](api-reference.md)\.